 Surprisingly, the results show that discretionary promotions favor high-ability junior bureaucrats rather than those with whom senior bureaucrats share social ties.
-This suggests that meritocracy plays a role in promotion decisions, even in a setting characterized by high corruption, low transparency, and weak explicit incentives.
+This suggests that meritocracy plays a role in promotion decisions, even in the absence of explicit incentives to do so.